About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - + WORKSHOPS AND CONFERENCES

 Law Librarian, Research Services, Indigenous Law and Policy, and Adjunct Assistant Professor of LawEmail: firstname.lastname@example.org

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 203B

 Amber Madole serves as law librarian for research services and Indigenous law and policy and adjunct assistant professor of law at the USC Gould School of Law.
 In these roles, she teaches legal research courses and assists faculty and students with their legal research endeavors.

 Madole earned her undergraduate degree at Georgetown University in immigration policy and regional studies at the Walsh School of Foreign Service.
 While at Georgetown, she worked for U.S. Senator Jeff Bingaman in both the D.C. and New Mexico offices and established a book sharing program between the Library of Congress and rural New Mexico libraries.

-Madole is active in the Southern California Association of Law Libraries (SCALL), having served on the executive board and chairing the Speakers Committee for the annual SCALL Institute.
+Madole, who earned her MLIS degree from UCLA, is active in the Southern California Association of Law Libraries (SCALL), having served on the executive board and chairing the Speakers Committee for the annual SCALL Institute.

 Madole has a special dedication to the study of Indigenous law and policy issues.
 She is the author of California Tribal Law in Henke's California Law Guide.
 Her joint proposal promoting the inclusion of tribal codes in the Bluebook was sponsored by ALL-SIS, the academic special interest section for the American Association of Law Libraries.
 She is a citizen of the Chiricahua Fort Sill Apache Tribe and a member of the State Bar of California.